VO2Group/JavaTest/README.md

 ## In depth..

-A default embedded server (embedded tomcat) and an in memory relational database (hsql) are used.
+A default embedded server (embedded tomcat) and an in memory relational database (hsql) are used with the default profile.
 There are 2 mains controllers/entry points, a service component and some domain's staff.
 - _REST Controller_ : com.vo2.javatest.mvc.controllers.SampleRestController
     - It exposes "sample" resource containing just "id" (key) and "message" properties